Want to be a better blogger? Here are my top tips for writing better blogs.

 - the words and phrases you should be using and the way you should be writing (for example, the language you’d use when talking to your peers is different from the language you’d use when talking to non-expert customers).

-As with all things, you get better with practise.
+As with all things, you get better with practice.
 The more you write, the easier it will get.
 (But remember, outsourcing is an excellent option if you feel your business would benefit by having an expert on board right now.)

 Test and measure